Lily07-hub/Lillian-cloud-project-static-website/Docs/architecture.md

 ### 4. **GitHub Actions CI/CD Pipeline**
 - Triggered on every `git push` to `main`
 - Uses AWS credentials stored in **GitHub Secrets**
-- Runs the same `deploy-aws.sh` script in a Ubuntu runner
+- Runs the same `deploy.sh` script in a Ubuntu runner
-- Deploys to a **new unique bucket** on every run (ensures no naming conflicts)
+- Deploys to a **new unique bucket** on every run

 ## Security
 - AWS credentials are **never stored in code**